bumbot-hub/BuKuKu_Website/README.md

 ### 🔮Future Improvements🔮

-    > 🟡 Shopping Cart: Improve cart functionalities, such as saving items for later and quantity adjustments.
+ 🟡 Shopping Cart: Improve cart functionalities, such as saving items for later and quantity adjustments,
-    > 🟡 Homepage improvements.
+ 🟡 Homepage improvements,
-    > 🟡 Enhancing the UI for better user experience,
+ 🟡 Enhancing the UI for better user experience.

 ### ⚖️License⚖️